aws/amazon-neptune-for-graphql/doc/cliReference.md

 `--output-schema-no-mutations, -onm`
 <br>
-The inferred GraphQL schema will not have mutuations, just queries.
+The inferred GraphQL schema will not have mutations, just queries.

 `--output-neptune-schema-file <value>, -og <value>`
 <br>